Massive News for Intel Stock Investors

-Fool.com contributor Parkev Tatevosian evaluates the latest news and what it could mean for Intel (NASDAQ: INTC) stock investors.
+Fool.com contributor Parkev Tatevosian reviews the latest news and what it could mean for Intel (NASDAQ: INTC) stock investors.

 Should you invest $1,000 in Intel right now?